 Low Carb Berry Trifle

-This delicious version of a trifle but without the carbs and added sugars will have you baffled.
-You see it tastes just like a traditional trifle, so there is absolutely no compromise on flavor at all.
+Low Carb Berry Trifle is low in carbs and added sugars, and it will have you baffled.
+You see it tastes just like a traditional trifle so there is absolutely no compromise on flavor at all.
 My husband was extremely surprised when I told him it was a low carb version and sugar free.
-You know you have a winning recipe when this is the case.
-Low Carb Berry Trifle is fitting to serve at any occasion, from a family get together, to a delicious way to end a special occasion meal, such as Christmas time.
+You know you have a winning recipe when you receive comments like this.

-This recipe isn’t difficult to make, although you will have to make a sponge cake to use in it, unless you manage to buy a low carb cake, which is highly unlikely.
-It isn’t a problem though, as I have made the sponge recipe really simple to make with little effort so you will be able to make it in no time.
-You could also make it in advance and freeze it, to pull out when you want to make the trifle.
-Note that this sponge cake recipe is specific to this recipe.
+This recipe isn’t difficult to make, although you will have to make a a sponge, the custard and the jelly advance before assembling it.
+You may manage to buy a low carb cake, although this is highly unlikely as they aren’t available in many places.
+This isn’t a problem though, as the sponge recipe really simple to make so you’ll be able to make it in no time.
+You could also make the sponge in advance and freeze it.
+Just defrost it when you want to make the trifle.
+Note that the sponge cake recipe is made specifically for this recipe.
 I have kept it simple as the cake is soaked in sherry, fruit and custard, so it really doesn’t need to be a complicated recipe.

-A couple of things will need to be done ahead for this recipe, such as making the custard and allowing it to cool, making the sponge cake and allowing it to cool, as well as preparing the jelly, so that it sets in time, but these tasks won’t take long to prepare.
-You could actually make all of these a day or so in advance, so then it’s just a matter of assembling the trifle.
-I also recommend that you can make this at least 4 hours (or a day) in advance, so that all of the flavors meld together and the sherry well and truly soaks into the trifle.
+You will need to make the custard in advance and allow it to cool in the fridge to thicken.
+The jelly will also need to be made well in advance to ensure it has set properly.
+You could make these a day or so in advance, then it’s just a matter of assembling the trifle.
+I recommend you make your trifle at least 4 hours (or a day) in advance, so that all of the flavors meld together and the sponge softens.

-Get creative with decorating this.
-You could simply use fresh cream, fresh berries and nuts as I have in the pictured trifle, or you could top it with whipped cream, cream rosettes, a little of the diced jelly, berries and nuts.
+Have fun decorating your Low Carb Berry Trifle.
+You could simply use fresh cream, fresh berries and nuts as I have in the pictured trifle.
+You could also top it with whipped cream, cream rosettes, a little of the diced jelly, berries and nuts.
 Edible rose petals would look beautiful on this as well.
 This is the fun part.
 Google pictures of trifles if you are looking for some inspiration.

 Just watch your portion sizes with this recipe.It’s definitely a moreish recipe and if you are watching your carb intake, you will want to keep a check on how much you eat.
 This recipe does serve around 16 people so if you aren’t catering for such a large crowd, you could simply halve the recipe.
 Freeze half of the cake for the next trifle and only make up half the jelly and the custard.
 I generally use about an 8″/20 cm trifle bowl for the whole recipe so you will need a lot smaller bowl if you half the recipe.